jamesccupps/jamesccupps.github.io/PROTOCOL.md

 Since panels successfully establish sessions with `0x00 0x00`, the panel-side bouncer accepts this value.
 A scanner that uses `0x00 0x00` matches what real panels send.

-The exact derivation of the supervisor's non-zero value is not pinned down — it may be a hash of session parameters, a counter, or a random nonce per session.
-A scanner that wants to mimic Desigo CC could copy a value from a real capture, but doing so risks colliding with an active session.
+The exact derivation of the supervisor's non-zero value is implementation-specific — it may be a hash of session parameters, a counter, or a random nonce per session.
+A scanner that wants to mimic Desigo CC could copy a value from observed traffic, but doing so risks colliding with an active session.

 ### 9.9 The Embedded Timestamp